Documentation Index

 - Get quick summaries of conversations or tasks

-- Create tasks or update records by simply asking
+- Create tasks, add comments to task activity feeds, or update records by simply asking

 - Draft messages for manual review